lukehornerlong/Accenture/README.md

 /HastingsDirect/
 - read me file documenting coding experience completed whilst at Hastings Direct

- Note: My **final year project** is temporarily private until my work has been assessed.
+ Note: My **final year project** is private until my work has been assessed.
 If you're interested in seeing the code, feel free to contact me.
 I’m happy to share access privately.

 ---